 - First weaner sale: month 9

-For 8-9 months, you're spending money (gilts, feed, vaccines, housing) with zero revenue.
+For 8-9 months, you're spending money on gilts, feed, vaccines, and housing with zero revenue.
 A 3-sow operation runs through ₱120,000-₱180,000 in operating capital before the first piglet sells.

 This is where most first-time sow farmers fail.
 They run out of feed money in month 5, can't pay for vaccines in month 6, panic-sell a sow in month 7, then watch the remaining sows produce smaller litters because they were underfed during late gestation.